For people who don’t play video games, they can seem like a strange and vaguely threatening interloper into the household.

 Mobile games for smartphones and tablets

 It used to be that all video games were sold on discs (or even further back, cartridges) and bought in high street stores.
+Here, Check out some online hidden super hit games in Arkadium.
 With the advent of broadband internet, however, many games are downloaded straight to the PC, console, tablet or smartphone.

 Sometimes these games are free to download, but players may be asked to pay for extra content within a game – perhaps “power-ups” to help them when they’re stuck.
 These are called micro-transactions and are very common on smartphone and tablet games.